 Cory: Okay.

-Breanne: For sure.
+Breanna: For sure.

-Cory: Okay, so, um, has drag impacted your confidence as a person when you are out of drag?
-And if so, how?
+Cory: Okay.
+So, um, has drag impacted your confidence as a person when you are out of drag, and if so, how?

-Breanna: Oh, yes.
-So, when you’re out of drag, you know, when you’re out of drag with your hair just hanging down over your shoulders–I mean, my hair’s not that long.
-But you know, when it’s–when you don’t have the attention that you–that you get from, um, like the audience, because when you’re in drag, like, doesn’t matter.
-Like the audience loves you because, because, you know, like, if, especially if you put a lot of hard work and dedication into your craft, the audience sees that and they love that.
-So, when you’re not–when you’re just in boy, you’re just working your job, and you’re just like, wearing cargo shorts and a t-shirt.
-Like, you know, you’re not–not everyone’s gonna be like, Oh my god, you know, you’re not going to get that total attention that you desire.
-And it’s, it’s hard being like a single– it can be hard being like a single person, because it’s like, you want that attention and you feel like that if you have a boyfriend or a girlfriend, um, that you know that they can give all that attention to you, so, that you want.
-And that can make it kind of hard.
-So yeah, I think that can struggle with your confidence a little bit.
+Breanna: Uh, you know, when it’s… when you don’t have the attention that you… that you get from, um, like, the audience… because when you’re in drag, like, it doesn’t matter, like the audience loves you because, because, you know, like, if, especially if you put a lot of hard work and dedication into your craft, the audience sees that and they love that.
+So, when you’re not… when you’re just in boy, you’re just working your job, and you’re just, like, wearing cargo shorts and a t-shirt, like, you know, you’re not… not everyone’s gonna be like, Oh my god, you know, you’re not going to get that total attention that you desire.
+And it’s, it’s hard being, like, a single… it can be hard being, like, a single person, because it’s like, you want that attention and you feel like that if you have a boyfriend or a girlfriend, um, that, you know, that they can give all that attention to you, so… that you want.
+And that can make it, kind of, hard.
+So, yeah, I think that can struggle with your confidence a little bit.

-Cory: All right, this next one might get a little deep so.
+Cory: All right.
+This next one might get a little deep, so…

 Breanna: Ooh, okay,

-Cory: Okay, so, if you could go back in time as Breanna Burns, what advice would you give to your younger self?
+Cory: Okay.
+So, if you could go back in time as Breanna Burns, what advice would you give to your younger self?

 Breanna: Oh, I love this.
 It’s like the baby question on drag race.

-Cory: [Laughing]
+Cory: [Laughs]

-Cory: [Laughing]
+Cory: [Laughs]

 Cory: All right, so this is another long one.